AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/share-dashboard-with-users.md

 1. Click **[!UICONTROL Share Dashboard]** at the top of the screen.

-   A list of all users in your [!DNL MBI] account will display.
+   A list of all users in your [!DNL Commerce Intelligence] account will display.

 1. To select a user to share the dashboard with, check the box to the left of their name.